djelines/Morpion/README.md

 ### How to Use
 1. Clone this repository on your local machine.
-2. Navigate to the directory containing the compiled file:
+2. Navigate to the directory containing the source file `Morpion.java`:
     ```bash
-    cd out/production/exo
+    cd src
     ```
 3. Run the program using Java:
     ```bash